Loading lesson…

 The big idea: AI has real physical costs that are often hidden behind a clean chat interface.
 Whether they are worth it is a judgment call — but you cannot make the call without knowing the numbers.

-What is the core idea behind "The Environmental Cost of Training a Big Model"?
+What is the main idea of "The Environmental Cost of Training a Big Model"?

-Which best describes the scope of "The Environmental Cost of Training a Big Model"?
+Which action would help you apply "The Environmental Cost of Training a Big Model" responsibly?